Funding and grants

 - A voucher of up to $150 is available for eligible children and young people aged between 5 and 17 who find it difficult to afford the costs to join a sport or recreation club.

-- Parents can apply for a voucher to help pay for club membership and/or participation fees, including access to coaching, facility use and events, or weekly game fees.
+- Parents can apply for a voucher to help pay for club membership and participation fees.

 - Clubs must be registered with the Get Started program to accept vouchers.